Salir

 In order to update the list of teaching staff for doctoral programmes visible in the tab "Teaching staff.
 Research lines and teams" tab on the Doctoral Programmes website, the EDUZ will ask the coordinators of these programmes to fill in a registration and withdrawal form with the information contained in the Doctoral Programme verification report (+ previous registrations and withdrawals).
 It is essential that the information on this website matches, where applicable, the information on the specific Doctoral Programme website.
 This request will be made annually, prior to the start date of admissions according to the academic calendar, and after the PAIM has been approved by the Doctoral Committee (approximately between February and April).

 Please note that with regard to changes in research lines and teams, the ACPUA guidelines, and any modifications made must be reflected in the Innovation and Improvement Plans (PAIM), which must be approved by the Doctoral Committee.
-In this regard, changes in the lines of research (expansion or reduction) and in the teaching staff (additions and removals) that entail a modification of more than 25% shall be considered a substantial modification of the verification report (in both cases, the 6-year validity period of the verified report may be taken as a reference).
-Minor changes in the affiliation and composition of research lines and groups in the doctoral programme shall be considered non-substantial modifications to the verification report but must nevertheless be included in the PAIM, which must be approved by the Doctoral Committee.
+In this regard, changes in lines of research (increase or decrease) and in teaching staff (new hires and resignations) that entail a change of more than 25% (in both cases, the six-year validity period of the verified report may be taken as a reference) shall be considered actions that substantially modify the verification report (section 6.
+Human resources).
+Minor changes in the affiliation and composition of research lines and groups in the doctoral programme shall be considered non-substantial modifications to the verification report but shall nevertheless be included in the PAIM, which must be approved by the Doctoral Committee.

 With regard to the inclusion of the action in the PAIM, in the case of inter-university doctoral programmes, the following must be taken into account, distinguishing between: